The month-end close checklist for Finance teams

 1. Create a closing schedule

-You have so much going every month.
-So don’t waste valuable headspace memorizing a bunch of dates.
-Prevent delays and inefficiencies by noting down all important and relevant deadlines, and prioritize each task according to their upcoming due dates.
+You have so much going on every month.
+So don’t waste valuable headspace memorising a bunch of dates.
+Prevent delays and inefficiencies by noting down all important and relevant deadlines, and prioritising each task according to their upcoming due dates.

 You can even set popups and reminders in your calendar to keep you on track.